 Life Cycle’s youth project, funded by BBC Children in Need, aims to inspire and engage young people to keep fit, active and healthy through cycling.
 We provide fun, constructive cycling activites for young people aged between 8 -15.

-In 2014 you will find us at the following locations:
+Every week during school term time, you will find our free, open-access sessions at the following locations:

 We vary the activities we offer according to the interests, skills and needs of the young people.
 Activities include some or all of the following: